The Ultimate Guide: How to Build Your First Capsule Wardrobe

 • Coats and jackets

-• Are very similar to something else you own
+• Items that are very similar to something else you already own

-• Don’t flatter your skin tone or body type
+• Pieces that don’t particularly flatter your skin tone or body type

 • 2-3 pairs of jeans